mpbron/allib-chao-experiments/README.md

 ## Citation

-If you want to specifically cite this repository, go to [ZENODO](https://doi.org/10.5281/zenodo.10869682).
+If you want to cite this repository specifically, go to [ZENODO](https://doi.org/10.5281/zenodo.10869682).
 Otherwise, please cite the paper